-The IIoT has flooded manufactures with information like never before with valuable data from every aspect of operations.
+The Industrial Internet of Things (IIoT) has flooded manufacturers with information like never before with valuable data from every aspect of operations.
 However, having data is only part of the solution.
 You need to be able to make sense of that data in your possession.
 Experiencing only a portion of the bigger picture can leave your business shortchanged on vital data necessary to make informed decisions on the future of your organization.
 ERP solutions, whether appealing to process manufacturing or discrete manufacturing operations, provide a way for businesses to make sense of the data new technology is revealing.
 Here are some ways you can leverage modern tech and ERP to optimize your operations.

 Utilizing modern sensing and machine learning capabilities, a true prediction is possible when it comes to maintaining your manufacturing equipment on the factory floor.

-Everything from vibration, voltage, temperature, and other performance aberrations feed into analytical tools, are visualized by intelligent ERP solutions, to be translated as a set of warnings and alerts for the right set of eyes to evaluate and make a call on what action to take.
+Everything from vibration, voltage, temperature, and other performance aberrations feed into analytical tools and are visualized by intelligent ERP solutions, to be translated as a set of warnings and alerts for the right set of eyes to evaluate and make a call on what action to take.

 These innovative tools have proven their efficacy in reducing the instances of incidents, accidents, and breakdowns significantly.
-So much so, that no one can afford not to consider implementing these tools into their own operations in the near future.
+So much so, that no one can afford not to consider implementing these tools into their operations shortly.

 You might be asking: well, how does this new take on maintenance affect my bottom line?
 Have you ever had a part break on a critical piece of equipment?
 What procedures are in place to replace or repair broken machinery?
 Intelligent and connected devices throughout the factory can set critical data point that indicates when a part is reaching end-of-life.
 Automated systems can order replacement parts if none are on-site and schedule the replacement or repair at a point resulting in minimum downtime when it comes to production.